How Therapy Works at ANIMA

 • Neurodiversity‑affirming and trauma‑informed care

-• Thoughtful pacing that honours your nervous system and history
+• Thoughtful pacing that respects your nervous system and personal history

-• Support that balances compassion with intention and movement
+• Support that balances compassion with intention and forward movement

-We don’t rush change, and we don’t shy away from complexity.
-We aim to support growth that is realistic, embodied, and lasting.
+We don’t rush change, and we don’t oversimplify what’s complex.
+Our aim is to support growth that feels realistic, embodied, and lasting.

 In Summary

 Therapy at ANIMA is not about being “ready enough” in some ideal sense.
-It’s about whether, right now, there is enough capacity and willingness to begin.
+It’s about whether there is enough capacity and willingness to begin right now.

 If you’re unsure, curious, or ambivalent, we encourage reflection rather than pressure.
 And if the timing doesn’t feel right yet, that decision can itself be a meaningful act of care.